kihosuh/nips_2017/README.md

   Facebook_Video · Youtube · Slides

-  - This website is a treasure box for geometric deep learning.
-Check it out: http://geometricdeeplearning.com/
+  This website is a treasure box for geometric deep learning.
+Check out http://geometricdeeplearning.com/

 ## Symposiums